mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 ## Collaborative editing

 In terms of collaborative editing we can face different type of issues.
 The most critical of them is conflict resolution.
 When multiple user changing same text at a time can cause conflict which has to resolve in terms of real time collaboration.
-There are many algorithms to solve this issue in certain extent, but they have differnt pros and cons in different situations.
+There are many algorithms to solve this issue in certain extent, but they have different pros and cons in different situations.
 The most popular of them is operational transform.

 ## Operational transform
 According to [wikipedia](https://en.wikipedia.org/wiki/Operational_transformation)
 > Operational transformation (OT) is a technology for supporting a range of collaboration functionalities in advanced collaborative software systems.
 OT was originally invented for consistency maintenance and concurrency control in collaborative editing of plain text documents.

 Implementing OT is something complex which takes a lot of time to implement and be good at.
 There is a famous quote by Joseph Gentle, one of the early people implemented OT

 > Unfortunately, implementing OT sucks.
 There’s a million algorithms with different tradeoffs, mostly trapped in academic papers.
 The algorithms are really hard and time consuming to implement correctly. […] Wave took 2 years to write and if we rewrote it today, it would take almost as long to write a second time.

 Let's look at a example of operational transform.
-Let's say we have a text ```CA``` and two different user is doing operation String --> CA
+Let's say we have a text ```CA``` and two different user is doing operation

+String --> CA
+User 1 --> CAT (operation O1)
+USER 2 --> HAT (opearion O2)

-User 1 --> CAT (operation O1 [insert T at position 2])
+O1 = [insert T at position 2]
-USER 2 --> HAT (opearion O2 [insert T at positon 2, delete C at positon 0, insert H at position 0])
+O2 = [insert T at position 2, delete C at position 0, insert H at position 0]

 For User 1, local operation is O1 and incoming change operation is O2 For User 2, local operation is O2 and incoming change operation is O1